latusikl/latusikl/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

  - I work as a Java Software Developer at [SAP](https://www.sap.com/index.html).
- - I enjoy creating backend code but I also keen to work with frontend.
+ - I enjoy creating backend code but I'm also keen to work with frontend.
  - I'm currently living in Poland and pursue my MSc degree.
- - Feel free to rach me out :smile:
+ - Feel free to reach me out :smile:

 <h2 align="left">:mag: Where You can reach me out:</h2>
 <p align="center">